 How to use an external hard drive on PS4

-You must bear in mind always that an external hard drive on PS4 can be used for two purposes only:
+Other than that, an external hard drive can be used for two purposes:

 - Backup your data on the internal hard drive.